 Noise by Part of 92392

 Average noise levels for 92392 residents, grouped by direction from the center of 92392.
-Central 92392 carries the highest population-weighted average; Southern 92392 carries the lowest.
-Just 25% of residents in Southern 92392 live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Central 92392.
+The highest population-weighted average is in eastern 92392; the lowest is in southwestern 92392, where just 18% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central 92392